 Welcome to the digital Story Dome!

-Story Dome is a physical structure—a colorful, geodesic recording booth—launching soon in the lobby of the Lightcatcher building.
+Story Dome is a physical structure—a colorful, geodesic recording booth—located in the lobby of the Lightcatcher building.
 During our closure, we launched Story Dome digitally to collect stories about peoples’ experiences during the quarantine.
-Now that we are reopened, we will soon open the physical Story Dome in the Lightcatcher to collect stories based on visitors’ experiences viewing the artworks in our exhibition, Conversations Between Collections: The Smithsonian American Art Museum and the Whatcom Museum.
+Now that we are reopened, we have opened the physical Story Dome in the Lightcatcher to collect stories based on visitors’ experiences viewing the artworks in our exhibition, Conversations Between Collections: The Smithsonian American Art Museum and the Whatcom Museum.
 The artworks in this exhibition allow for fresh perspectives around investigations of place and identity that emphasize the preservation and celebration of storytelling.

 After watching the tours, we invite you to record a short story, recite a poem, sing a song, or share your spoken words reflecting on one of the questions below.
 The Story Dome prompts are easy to follow and only takes 3 minutes or less to complete.
 For more info scroll down the page to our FAQs.